cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.crypto.ed25519.PrivKey"></a>

 ### PrivKey
-PrivKey defines a ed25519 private key.
+Deprecated: PrivKey defines a ed25519 private key.
+NOTE: ed25519 keys must not be used in SDK apps except in a tendermint validator context.

 | Field | Type | Label | Description |